 Even back in 2013, 'Thought Leadership' was listed in Forbes magazine's annual ‘tournament of corporate America’s most insufferable’ business buzzwords and clichés.
 Why?
-Because (then and now) it's one of the most abused terms of all time.
+Because it's one of the most abused terms of all time.
 Yet, what it stands for counts more than ever - especially in Technology Marketing.
 I dig into Thought Leadership - what it is and isn't and how to get it right.

 3 Good Reasons